 Michelle lives in Richmond with her husband, Eric, and has three sons: Brett, Evan, and Blake.
 She also has two dogs, Bella.and Titus.
 Michelle’s hobbies include jewelry making, amateur photography, arts and crafts, and spending time with her friends and family.

-Mrs. Jones has been teaching in education for the past 19 years.
+Mrs. Jones has been teaching in education for over 20 years.
 She graduated from the University of Massachusetts in May of 2010 with a Bachelor’s of Art Degree and a teacher’s licensure to teach elementary education, grades 1-6, in Massachusetts.
 In June of 2012 she was proud to complete her Master’s in Elementary Education from American International College in Springfield, Massachusetts.
 She brings enthusiasm for learning into the classroom.
 The reading and writing curriculum are a strong focus of her instruction, yet she values the scaffolding of all the arts within all curriculum areas.
 Her classroom environment encourages one of family where children can feel safe, happy and secure to express their creative genius.

 Mrs. Jones grew up and attended schools in Pittsfield where she still enjoys a wonderful life with her husband Greg, son Bobby, and her loyal dog, Lola.
 She enjoys spending time with family and friends.
 Reading, hiking, skiing and summering in Vermont are among her many personal pleasures.